mcity/octane-api/README.md

 You can use the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/mcity/octane-api/master/api.yaml) to work with this spec.

 # Status of OCTANE
-July 14th, 2020 - Mcity runs an implementation of the Octane API specified in this repository.
+September 11th, 2020 - Mcity runs an implementation of the Octane API specified in this repository.
 The specification and implementation are both under active development.

-We host both a test and production environment of this implementation for users of the test facility.
+We presently host a test (Mvillage), production (Mcity), and City of Ann Arbor, MI (AACE) environment based on the Mcity implementation of this API spec.
 The test environment can be found at https://octane.mvillage.um.city/apidocs.

 The Mcity implementation of this API and supporting tools can be licensed from the University of Michigan.
 Please contact us for more information.